 “What is your daily inspiration when you design?”

-“One of my most frequent sources of inspiration is a newly occupied hotel Room.
-I find it easy to work in a place far away from the studio, where Thoughts about the implementation of an idea don’t come to mind immediately But I can dream a bit more freely.
+“One of my most frequent sources of inspiration is a newly occupied hotel room.
+I find it easy to work in a place far away from the studio, where thoughts about the implementation of an idea don’t come to mind immediately but I can dream a bit more freely.

 Ideas can’t be forced they come at any time and more than normally a time that’s is not appropriate.
-I have had some really strange timings like one time I was driving down the motorway on the way to a client meeting and suddenly an idea came into my head for another identity I was working on for another client I pulled in to the next service station whipped out my notebook and pencil and started sketching away.
+I had some really strange timings like one time I was driving down the motorway on the way to a client meeting and suddenly an idea came into my head for another identity I was working on for another client I pulled into the next service station whipped out my notebook and pencil and started sketching away.

 I also like to go to the coast a lot as I love the sea air and walking on the beach.
 I have had times where ideas have come to me while taking a walk on the beach and drawn the idea in the sand then took a pic on my phone for later.

-Ideas come to us when we allow our minds to empty and we forget and stop forcing the focus on the ideation stage of a project. it’s like Jacob Boghosian says in his designer interview
+Ideas come to us when we allow our minds to empty and we forget and stop forcing the focus on the ideation stage of a project.
+It’s like Jacob Boghosian says in his designer interview

 “Inspiration happens around us so I try to keep myself open to ideas wherever I go.”